kavisek/demo-postgres-databases/README.md

 # demo-postgres-databases

-Demoing functionality of Postgres and pgAdmin in a local postgres database..
+Demoing functionality of Postgres and pgAdmin in a local postgres database.

 ### Overview